Skip to content

 shed image prune # reclaim

-shed image prune walks every shed and snapshot, collects the manifest digests they pin (instances/<name>/metadata.jsonlower_digest), expands each manifest to the layers it references, and deletes any blob or cached ext4 not in that reachable set.
-Tags do NOT protect blobs.
+shed image prune walks every tag, shed, and snapshot, collects the manifest digests they pin (tags/<name>.json, instances/<name>/metadata.jsonlower_digest, snapshots/<name>/snapshot.jsonlower_digest), expands each manifest to the layers it references, and deletes any blob or cached ext4 not in that reachable set.
+Tags ARE protective as of v0.5.8 — pre-v0.5.8 they were informational and prune deleted blobs they pointed at (see v0.5.7 → v0.5.8).

 Deleting a tag for an image that's still pinned by a running or stopped shed is safe — the shed boots from the digest pinned in its metadata, not the tag.